Vamona Navelcar: Early life (1930–1954)

-Navelcar was born on 5 May 1930 in the village of Pomburpa, Bardez, Goa.
+Navelcar was born on 5 May 1930 in the village of Pomburpa, Bardes, Portuguese Goa.
 He grew up by drawing and hiding his work from his family, who disapproved of it.

 Navelcar joined Bombay University in 1950 and was admitted to the Wardha University to study Hindustani (Hindi) and Urdu.
 He gained his SSCE and SSC in 1954 and decided not to continue to study medicine as he wanted to pursue arts by then.
 Returning to Goa, he secured a job with the Chowgule Company as an accountant and continued to produce his art work in his spare time, which was noticed and admired by his colleagues.
-After being asked by Mr Chowgule, the owner of the company, to do some portraits of dignitaries of the time, including Paulo Bénard Guedes, who was the Governor-General of Portuguese India in 1953, his work was noticed.
+After being asked by Chowgule, the owner of the company, to do some portraits of dignitaries of the time, including Paulo Bénard Guedes, who was the Governor-General of Portuguese India in 1953, his work was noticed.
 Guedes asked him to draw a portrait of Dr António de Oliveira Salazar, the then Prime Minister of Portugal, and subsequently awarded him a scholarship to study art in Portugal.

 Portugal (1954–1963)

-In 1954 Vamona Navelcar set off to Portugal to study, but before he could apply to the Escola de Belas Artes, he first had to study Portuguese as well as other subjects at a secondary level to bring him to the level required for acceptance.
-The courses and subjects set for him would normally have taken 4 years to complete, but he did them in one year, a phenomenal achievement indeed.
+In 1954, Navelcar set off to Portugal to study, but before he could apply to the Escola de Belas Artes, he first had to study Portuguese as well as other subjects at a secondary level to bring him to the level required for acceptance.
+The courses and subjects set for him would normally have taken 4 years to complete, but he did them in one year.

 In 1955, at the age of 25 he applied to the Escola Superior de Belas Artes and was accepted without reservation.
 His studies went well but he faced many difficulties, particularly in the early days with the written and spoken Portuguese language.
 His relationship with his teachers and their assistants was also not good as they seemed to resent his talent and knowledge, though the professors and directors of the institution liked and admired his work.

 In December 1961, Goa was annexed by India.
 The political changes at that time caused great difficulty for Navelcar as he lost his grant to study just six months before he was due to graduate because he would not sign a document denouncing Nehru's Liberation of Goa.
 However, with the help of one of his professors he was given a grant by the Gulbenkian Foundation in 1963, which allowed him to complete his studies.

 In 1962 he graduated from the Escola Superior de Belas Artes with a thesis painting titled A Rotina and a year later completed his postgraduate painting titled, Ramayana.
 This was an oil interpretation of the Ramayana, which featured Rama and Hanuman on either side of Sita.
 After graduation, Navelcar tried to get a teaching position in Portugal but everywhere he applied he was rejected.